Lindstromer/docs/source/includes/_option_type.md

 class Test_Option_Type extends \Papi_Option_Type {}
 ```

-Papi has no problem to work with page types that have namespaces.
+Papi has no problem to work with option types that have namespaces.